robotnyc/wifi-ap/docs/faq.md

 ## Can I run an AP in parallel to being connected to another WiFi network?

 Yes this is possible.
-If the device only has a single WiFi network device there are limitations though (e.g. both need to operate on the same channel).
+However, there are known limitations if the device only has one WiFi network device. (e.g. both need to operate on the same channel).
 See [Simultaneous STA / AP Mode](simultaneous-sta-ap-mode.md) for more details.

 ## Why isn't the AP automatically enabled after I've installed the snap?